Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 walmart-demo.redis.cache.windows.net:6379> HELLO 3 AUTH walmartdummyuser eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsIng1dCI6ImpTMVhvMU9XRGpfNTJ2YndHTmd2UU8yVnpNYyIsImtpZCI6ImpTMVhvMU9XRGpfNTJ2YndHTmd2UU8yVnpNYyJ9.eyJhdWQiOiJodHRwczovLyouY2FjaGVpbmZyYS53aW5kb3dzLm5ldDoxMDIyNS9hcHBpZCIsImlzcyI6Imh0dHBzOi8vc3RzLndpbmRvd3MubmV0LzcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0Ny8iLCJpYXQiOjE2NTA4OTkxMzUsIm5iZiI6MTY1MDg5OTEzNSwiZXhwIjoxNjUwOTg1ODM1LCJhaW8iOiJFMlpnWU1pWmVIWVpZOC8xRHhjdjl2ZlhPKzdjQWdBPSIsImFwcGlkIjoi.....

 (error) WRONGPASS invalid username-password pair
 ```

 ##### Authenticate with Azure AD: Hello World
 This sample is intended to assist in authenticating with Azure AD via the Lettuce client library.
-It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce Redis client instance.
+It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce client instance.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with the Azure AD token.